 You either love them or hate them, but magpies usually generate lots of positive or negative comments from gardeners.
 They are often regarded as the hooligans of the wild bird population.
 Although they are still venerated with superstitious awe by some.

-They often scare away other garden birds and will dominate bird tables, although they are less likely to feed from hanging feeders.
+They often scare away other garden birds and will dominate bird tables, although they are less likely to feed on hanging feeders.

-They are omniverous and will also eat large grubs, earthworms, fruit and seeds.
+Magpies are omnivorous and will also eat large grubs, earthworms, fruit and seeds.